 This tutorial assumes that you understand the basics of entering Crayta’s CREATE mode and have some experience building levels.

-In this tutorial, you will look at how you can use the Packages within Crayta to add playful Entities to our game.
+In this tutorial, you will look at how you can use the Packages that come with Crayta to add playful Entities to our game.

 Create Your Game

-Navigate to CREATE mode in the Crayta menu and under CREATE A NEW GAME press A on EMPTY GAME.
+Navigate to CREATE mode in the Crayta menu and under CREATE A NEW GAME select Empty Games.

 Select STARTER: EMPTY GAME.